ArnaudLasnier/ankiref/README.md

 deactivate
 ```

-The `base` argument corresponds to the [base folder](https://docs.ankiweb.net/#/files?id=file-locations) used by Anki.
-The `profile` argument corresponds to the [profile](https://docs.ankiweb.net/#/profiles) used (i.e. the user) and defaults to "User 1".
-The `lang` argument corresponds to the language used in the user interface and defaults to "en_US".
+The `base` argument is required and corresponds to the [base folder](https://docs.ankiweb.net/#/files?id=file-locations) used by Anki.
+The two other arguments are optional: `profile` corresponds to the [profile](https://docs.ankiweb.net/#/profiles) used (i.e. the user) and defaults to "User 1" ; `lang` corresponds to the language used in the user interface and defaults to "en_US".

 ## Notes